After 35 years in Hollywood and $2 billion in collections, this Indian Tennis champ is a pro in cinema

 Deb, an 8-part television series from renowned writer-director Nagesh Kukunoor, whose film Dhanak won the Crystal Bear Grand Prix at the Berlin International Film Festival.
 The series is a modern-day, edge-of-your-seat thriller rooted in ancient Indian mythology.

-- Chevalier 01: (L to R) Jaya Bachchan, French Foreign Minister Jean-Yves Le Drian, Ashok Amritraj, and French Ambassador to India Alexandre Ziegler.
+Amritraj receives the Chevalier de L’Ordre des Arts et des Lettres medal from France.
+(L to R) Jaya Bachchan, French Foreign Minister Jean-Yves Le Drian, Ashok Amritraj, and French Ambassador to India Alexandre Ziegler.

 So we caught up with Ashok Amritraj who lives in Los Angeles to get his thoughts on the world of Hollywood and the place of Indians in it.
 He has been hugely successful in two careers – through the 70’s he was known for his tennis victories with his brothers, and in the 80’s he shifted gears to the entertainment industry.
 He’s got a lot of firsts in his Hollywood career – he was the first Indian producer in the Academy of Motion Pictures and has served on various Academy boards.
 He was one of the earliest Indian members of the Producers Guild.